-You can make this with any type of fruit or berry, and even used canned fruit during the winter.
-By using a little cultured milk in the crust, and topping it with another cultured milk product, you have a double dose of probiotic goodness!
+This recipe works with any type of fruit or berry, or even canned fruit during the winter.
+By using a little cultured milk in the crust and topping it with another cultured dairy product, you have a double dose of probiotic goodness!

-- Approximately six cups of fruit, enough to fill a 9x12-inch baking pan about halfway.
+- 6 cups of fruit, enough to fill a 9x12-inch baking pan about halfway.
 Use any combination of fresh, frozen, or preserved fruit:

 - 2 cups all-purpose flour (or gluten-free almond blend flour or blanched almond meal)

 - 1 tablespoon sugar or 1 packet stevia powder

 - 1 cup yogurt, milk kefir or buttermilk

 - Preheat oven to 450ºF